 Lay Scalabrinians are men and women, both adults and young, who, following a period of Scalabrinian missionary formation, commit themselves to the work of evangelization in the local church in synergy with Scalabrinian Missionary Priests, Brothers and Sisters.

-The movement, still in an experimental stage, has already organized some regional, national and world encounters, considered decisive for a return of the lay commitment in developing, updating and renewing the Scalabrinian service to the Church.
+The laity have already organized some regional, national and world encounters, considered decisive for a return of the lay commitment in developing, updating and renewing the Scalabrinian service to the Church.

-Within the Lay Movement there are also volunteers and Lay Scalabrinian Missionaries, who spend a set amount of time with migrants and refugees in their own countries or abroad.
+Lay volunteers and Lay Scalabrinian Missionaries spend a set amount of time with migrants and refugees in their own countries or abroad.

 Region Blessed John Baptist Scalabrini (Europe/Africa)

 Province of St. John the Baptist (North and Central America)

 Province of St. Paul, now part of the Region Our Lady Mother the Migrants (South America)

 Province of St. Charles Borromeo (North and South America and Caribbean Basin)